Principles for implementing provisions related to money laundering

 The Governor of Norges Bank and the CEO of NBIM are authorised to lay down further rules and procedures specific to their respective operational areas to ensure that Norges Bank’s obligations under the money laundering provisions are fulfilled.

-As amended on 20 November 2019, these principles enter info force immediately.
+As amended on 17 December 2021, these principles enter into force immediately.